Hit the Jackpot and Get Business Loans

 Building corporate credit is a process, and it does not occur without effort.
 A company must proactively work to develop small business credit.
 Nonetheless, it can be done readily and quickly, and it is much more efficient than establishing consumer credit scores.

 Vendors are a big aspect of this process.

-A corporation has to be reliable to credit issuers and merchants.
+A corporation has to be Fundable to credit issuers and merchants.
 Therefore, a business will need a professional-looking web site and e-mail address, with website hosting from a merchant like GoDaddy.

-And business phone and fax numbers need to have a listing on ListYourself.net.
+And business phone numbers need to have a listing on ListYourself.net.

 Also the business phone number should be toll-free (800 exchange or similar).

 A small business will also need a bank account dedicated purely to it, and it must have all of the licenses essential for running.
 These licenses all have to be in the particular, accurate name of the company, with the same small business address and phone numbers.